 Since the start of 2020 many of the organisations that the Trust supports have been affected by the pandemic, and the Trust has made changes to its grant programmes to provide additional support.
 During 2020 and 2021 we made awards of more than £1.8m to support the core costs of hospices and smaller charities responding to the pandemic.
 We also made changes to our research programmes in response to the enormous pressures on researchers working in universities and the NHS.

-We realise that many of the charities and other organisations supported by the Trust are facing unprecedented challenges as a result of Covid-19.
-If you are an existing grant-holder and are concerned that your project may need to change, or you are having difficulties meeting our normal reporting requirements, do please contact the team.
+While the immediate pressures faced by our existing grant-holders have begun to ease, challenges remain.
+The Trust has tried to be flexible in agreeing revised milestones for projects affected by the pandemic.
+If you are a grant-holder and are concerned that your project may need to change, or you are having difficulties meeting our normal reporting requirements, do please email the team at [email protected].

 “We are now in a phase 3 trial and would never have achieved that milestone without the funding from The Sir Jules Thorn Award, which was also important in supporting the successful career development of the young clinicians and scientists who worked for us”.